electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

-# WORK IN PROGRESS - contact drosen@electric-cloud.com for any questions

 # Gradle Build Visualization
 * Do you want to have better insight into what your Gradle build is doing, and when?
 * Are you exploring the incubating parallel feature of Gradle and want to understand how well it is performing?